 - A Black Stallion called Toronado

-Don Diego trains Alejandro Murrietta to become his successor and the New Zorro.
+Don Diego trains Alejandro Murrieta to become his successor and the New Zorro.

-Zorro must win back his wife and rescue his kid from a gang.
+Zorro (Alejandro Murrieta) must win back his wife and rescue his kid from a gang.

 There was also a Zorro television series and Guy Williams of Lost in Space fame played Zorro in the series which lasted for two seasons on the ABC network.